-Even with sterilizing, you should replace sponges about every two weeks.
+Even once you know how to clean sponges, you should still replace sponges about every two weeks.
 It depends what kind of jobs you use them for how often you need to replace them.

 Daily cleanings for kitchen sponges